CFEL-CMI/richmol/README.md

 ### Time-dependent simulations

 Here is an example of the simulation of 'truncated-pulse' alignment for linear OCS molecule.
-To begin, compute the field-free energies, matrix elements of polarizability interaction tensor, and matrix elements of cos<sup>2</sup>&theta;, that is used to quantify the degree of alignment
+To begin, we compute the field-free energies, matrix elements of polarizability interaction tensor, and matrix elements of cos<sup>2</sup>&theta;, that is used to quantify the degree of alignment

 ```py